glass sliding doors on new garden office

 Keller minimal windows® were installed to the garden office and glass link of Brook Barn.
 This project has been featured on ‘Inside Out Homes’ on Channel 4.
 The aim of this project was to create an indoor-outdoor garden office from a rural barn.
 The architect for this project, Zac Monro, visited another IQ Project where minimal windows® glass sliding doors has been installed for inspiration.

 Brook Barn had been converted into a family home and connected to a rural barn to create a bigger house with a new garden office, created by using our glass sliding doors.
-The barn conversion with these minimal windows® has provided the garden office with the perfect amount of natural light as well as providing good ventilation, especially in the hotter months.
+The barn conversion with these minimal windows® has provided the garden office with the perfect amount of natural light as well as providing good ventilation, especially in hotter months.

 The internal structure of the barn was kept to match the rest of the home, with sliding glass doors being added to create an indoor-outdoor space to merge the new and improved barn with the family garden.
-Merging the two spaces allows the homeowner to relax and enjoy the sunshine in the summer whilst still being in a working environment.
+Merging the two spaces allows the homeowners to relax and enjoy the sunshine in the summer whilst still being a working environment.

 Installing these sliding doors helps to keep the office space bright throughout the day as the sun can reflect off of the white walls.
-These doors have also been installed onto the glass link within the house, creating the floor to ceiling glass facades, helping to maximize the natural light intake into the living space.
+These doors have also been installed onto the glass link within the house, creating floor to ceiling glass facades, helping to maximise the natural light intake into the living space.